IEduStu/streamio-aio/README.md

 To fix that, make sure to pin the device's IP in your router to ensure it doesn't change, and then set a mapping between the domain you use and the device's static external IP.

-This is how you do is using a `docker run` command:
+This is how you do it using a `docker run` command:
 ```bash
 docker run -p 8080:8080 --add-host my-device.local:<ip address here> ghcr.io/iedustu/stremio-aio:latest
 ```